-The certificate program requires a minimum of 12 s.h. in the following courses: REHB 5100, 6000, 6010.
+The certificate program requires a minimum of 12 s.h. in the following courses: REHB 6000, 6010, 6100, and 3 s.h. of electives.
 Selected electives should be chosen in consultation with the certificate coordinator.
-The list of appropriate electives is available from the certificate coordinator and may be selected after consultation with the requirements of the Commission on Rehabilitation Counselor Certification.
+The list of appropriate electives is available from the certificate coordinator and may be selected after consultation with the requirements of the Commission on Rehabilitation Courselor Certification.